 To optimize the process, Fantom divides a DAG into sub-DAGs.
 Each sub-DAG is an “epoch,” containing several finalized blocks.
 When an epoch reaches a certain time or a particular number of blocks, it’s sealed.
 After being sealed, the indexes inside an epoch are pruned, ignoring any new events.

 FTM is Fantom’s primary token, used for staking, payment, fees and governance on the network.
 Fantom uses the FTM coins to secure the network.
-Stakers have to lock up their tokens to get fees and epoch rewards in return and there’s a total of value locked (TVL) of $125,776,894 as of October 7.
-Though there is a maximum supply of 3,175,000,000 FTM and its all-time high was $1.93 in September 2021.
+Stakers have to lock up their tokens to get fees and epoch rewards in return and there’s a total of value locked (TVL) of $1,12,776,894 as of June 22, 2022.
+There is a maximum supply of 3,175,000,000 FTM and its all-time high was $3.68 in October 2021.